RyanFabrick/Multiple-Linear-Regression-Model-Diamond-Project-/README.md

 - 95% CI: ($2,727.04, $2,828.71)
 - 95% PI: ($2,140.57, $3,603.72)

 ## Outline & Analysis

 For more in depth explanations, code, reasoning, thought process, justification, and analysis, go to the main.rmd file.
-For a brief outline and analysis look below:
+For a brief outline and analysis look below.
+And for full rendered PDF report, scroll down or [click here](Rendered%20PDF.pdf).

 ### Part 1 — Data Description
 - Random sample of 2,000 diamonds from the full dataset